 In a business environment where onboarding new customers costs 5x more than retaining existing ones, all while traditional advertising budgets are shrinking, targeting the right customers has become key.

 The challenge?
-Mastering customer operations requires a strategic approach to data governance and customer engagement — all of which require the talent and expertise typically found in enterprise-level institutions.
+Mastering customer operations requires a strategic approach to data governance and customer engagement — all of which require the talent and expertise typically found in enterprise-level institutions, rather than smaller fintech industry players.

 The challenge is particularly high in the financial sector, where real-time processing and high availability are crucial.
 How so?
 Let us exemplify this fintech challenge for more clarity: